antmd/MailPluginManager/README.markdown

 #### Manager Interface

-* Uninstall of a MBMMailBundle should send notification to update mailBundleList on AppDelegate.
 * Update drawing of background in MailBundleView
 	1. Draw Border in the MailBundleView based on status and compatibility (green, light grey, red)
 	2. Set color of latest version text to green (?) if there is an update & enable button